x1-labs/tachyon/docs/src/operations/guides/vote-accounts.md

 then a two-stage signing process using a
 [Durable Nonce](../../cli/examples/durable-nonce.md) is recommended.

-1. Entity B creates a durable nonce using `solana create-nonce-account`
+1. Entity B creates a durable nonce using `x1 create-nonce-account`
-2. Entity B then runs a `solana vote-authorize-voter-checked` or `solana vote-authorize-withdrawer-checked` command, including:
+2. Entity B then runs a `x1 vote-authorize-voter-checked` or `x1 vote-authorize-withdrawer-checked` command, including:

 - the `--sign-only` argument
 - the `--nonce`, `--nonce-authority`, and `--blockhash` arguments to specify the